ishanchander33/Amazone_clone/README.md

-# Amazone_clone
-this is python project which is based on personal expence tracker
+this is the project practice the html & css make Amazone clone